 Study Group Expectations

-Before applying, please carefully read the following expectations.
+Before applying, group coordinators are asked to consider the following expectations.

-- Your group has a clear connection to K-12 education.
+- The group has a clear connection to K-12 education.

-- You are willing to be responsive and timely in providing our office staff the names, emails, and addresses of all your group members to facilitate shipping of books and magazine subscriptions.
+- The coordinator is willing to be responsive and timely in providing our office staff the names, emails, and addresses of all group members to facilitate shipping of books and magazine subscriptions.

-- You will hold regular (a minimum of five) meetings based on a collective reading of Teaching for Black Lives and a recent issue of Rethinking Schools magazine.
+- Hold regular (a minimum of five) meetings based on a collective reading of Teaching for Black Lives and a recent issue of Rethinking Schools magazine.

-- You will provide the Zinn Education Project at least three updates (after first convening, mid-year, end of year) on your study group’s work using a survey we will provide.
+- Provide the Zinn Education Project at least three updates (after first convening, mid-year, end of year) on your study group’s work using a survey we will provide.

-- If possible, you will share photos, videos, and other artifacts that reflect your group’s work.
+- If possible, share photos, videos, and other artifacts that reflect the group’s work.

 - All study group members will attend at least three invitation-only events, including the national welcoming event and closing event (with options).